severalnines/ccx-docs/docs/admin/Day2/Autoscaling.md

 This disk increase may be repeated multiple times if the disk usage continues to exceed the threshold after each increase.

+If the end-user has enabled notifications are for the datastore, the designated email addresses will receive a notification when the cluster is scaled up.
+The email notification is configured by the end-user under the [Datastore Settings](/docs/user/Howto/Datastore-settings#notifications-in-ccx).

 ## Configuration

-If notifications are enabled for the datastore, the designated email addresses will receive a notification when the cluster is scaled up.

 The threshold and percentage values are defined in helm values as `autoscaling.storage.threshold` and `autoscaling.storage.percentage`.